Abo-Soile/SOILE-Backend/docs/functions.rst

 **onanykey(func ignore="")**

 Executes the specified function when any keyboeard key except keys specified ignore are pressed.
-Ignored keys should be sent as an array of individual keynames, for example ["a" "enter"] ignores the keys **a** and **enter**, see the keycode table for the correct key names.
+Ignored keys should be sent as a list of individual keynames, for example ["a" "enter"] ignores the keys **a** and **enter**, see the keycode table for the correct key names.

 Ignore can also accept a special command "onlyletters" which ignores everything but a-z.